data-creative/google-sheet-reader-ruby/README.md

 A ruby library
 for extracting spreadsheet data from [Google Drive](https://www.google.com/drive/).

-Enables specification of a custom ETL procedure to be performed on each row.
+Performs a custom ETL procedure on each row.

 ## Installation